d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 when our training error is significantly lower than our validation error, indicating severe overfitting.
 Note that overfitting is not always a bad thing.
-With deep learning especially, it's well known that the best predictive models often perform far better on training data than on holdout data.
+With deep learning especially, it is well known that the best predictive models often perform far better on training data than on holdout data.
 Ultimately, we usually care more about the validation error